As the fastest-growing major economy in the world, China continues to offer attractive investment and business opportunities for new ventures.

 While hiring can be a tedious task considering the mistakes that can occur, it can highly affect the employment relationship.
 China has different laws and regulations concerning the hiring of employees.

-The employment laws of China not only vary among other countries, they can vary by locale too.
+The employment laws of China not only vary among other countries, but they can also vary by locale too.
 There are certain strict rules and regulations that a foreign company needs to comply with to fulfill the employment relationship before employing workers based in China.
-Failing to understand the available options of hiring a candidate can lead to all the confusion and the difficulty in getting things right for any foreign company.
+Failing to understand the available options of hiring a candidate can lead to confusion and difficulty in getting things right for any foreign company.

 There are two Hiring Options for foreign companies: